 - Salt – Just a bit to bring out the pastry flavors.

-- Vanilla (or almond) extract – Flavor and aroma to compliment the crust.
+- Vanilla (or almond) extract – Flavor and aroma to complement the crust.

 Pastry Cream Ingredients (crème patissiere)